-The mascula is located at the center of the retina.
-This area of the eye is extremely sensitive to light and it is located towards the back of a person’s eye.
+The macula is located at the center of the retina.
+This area of the eye is extremely sensitive to light and is located towards the back of a person’s eye.
 Additionally, the retina acts like a camera and records images so it can send them to the optic nerve for the brain to process.
 When you are looking straight ahead at something in your line of vision this is called your central line of vision.
 The portion of the retina that is responsible for this is the retina.
-When an elderly individual has mascular degeneration this line of vision decreases.
+When an elderly individual has muscular degeneration, this line of vision decreases.
 Commonly this disease affects individuals aged 60 years or older.
-While it is considered painless, it can be a slight nuisance as it does change pervious vision levels.
+While it is painless, it can be a slight nuisance as it changes previous vision levels.

-Currently there are two types of age related mascular generation or (AMD) for short.
+Currently, there are two types of age-related macular generation (AMD) for short.

 There is another type of degeneration called retinal drusen.
 This occurs when yellow deposits appear underneath the retina.
-Similar to mascular degeneration, retinal drusen also occurs in elderly individuals over the age of 60.
+Similar to macular degeneration, retinal drusen also occurs in elderly individuals over the age of 60.
 Retinal drusen typically can be detected by an eye doctor during an individual’s yearly eye exam, but sometimes a more comprehensive eye exam is required for a proper diagnosis.
-Unlike mascular degeneration, you will not typically lose your vision if you are diagnosed with retinal drusen, although scientific research is still being conducted to compare the similarities and differences between mascular degeneration and retinal drusen.
+Unlike macular degeneration, you will not typically lose your vision if you are diagnosed with retinal drusen, although scientific research is still being conducted to compare the similarities and differences between macular degeneration and retinal drusen.

-At this point in time there is no cure for dry AMD but there are treatment plans that can slow down the progression.
-These include maintaining a healthy lifestyle, and the use of antioxidant vitamins.
-Additionally, an elderly individual can receive injections into their eye that have anti-angiogenic agents in it, which can slow down the process of wet AMD.
-It is however, crucial for a diagnosis of wet AMD to be received early on.
-Furthermore, it is possible to classify AMD as mild, moderate or severe based on the specific case and the severity of that case.
+At this point in time, there is no cure for dry AMD, but there are treatment plans that can slow down the progression.
+These include maintaining a healthy lifestyle and the use of antioxidant vitamins.
+Additionally, elderly individuals can receive injections into their eyes with anti-angiogenic agents, which can slow down the process of wet AMD.
+It is crucial for a wet AMD diagnosis to be received early on.
+Furthermore, it is possible to classify AMD as mild, moderate, or severe based on the specific case and the severity of that case.

-If you suspect you may have symptoms of mascular degeneration we encourage you to consult with your doctor or an ophthalmologist.
-Additionally, there are many resources online that can assist you in reading and/or learning more about mascular degeneration.
-Furthermore, if you have questions about how this may fit into your routine at a home care agency, please contact your agency directly as they will be happy to set up a plan of care and work with you as you navigate through this process.
+If you suspect you may have symptoms of macular degeneration we encourage you to consult with your doctor or an ophthalmologist.
+Additionally, many online resources can assist you in reading and/or learning more about macular degeneration.
+Furthermore, if you have questions about how this may fit into your routine at a home care agency, please contact your agency directly, as they will be happy to set up a plan of home care and work with you as you navigate through this process.